keboola/developers-docs/extend/docker/quick-start.md

 application is registered with us, we will automatically pull the image and make it available in production.
 There are two modes for deployment:

-- automatic: use the *latest* or *master* tags on the docker image.
-If you commit a new code to your application repository and [(automatically) rebuild] the image, the next time time your application is run, it will be updated to the latest version
+- automatic: use the *latest* or *master* tags on the Docker Image.
+If you commit a new code to your application repository and [(automatically) rebuild] the image, the next time your application is run, it will be updated to the latest version.
-- manual: use [Semantic versioning](http://semver.org/) versioning tags on your docker images.
+- manual: use [Semantic versioning](http://semver.org/) versioning tags on your Docker Images.
 Let us know when you want to change the image tag to a new version.

-There is no need to specify the deployment mode, it is fully determined from  by the type of tags you use.
+There is no need to specify the deployment mode; it is fully determined by the type of tags you use.
-At the beginning, it is probably more straightforward to work in the automatic mode because your deployment is fully automated and requires no interaction from us.
+At the beginning, it is probably more straightforward to work in the automatic mode because your deployment is fully automated and requires no interaction with us.
 Once the application gets more mature, you should probably switch to manual versioning and perhaps notify your users about any modifications.